 Believe it or not, minivans have taken on somewhat polarizing designs, but you won't find much controversy in the Town & Country.
-So while the Honda Odyssey stands out with its "lightning-bolt" window treatment and the Nissan Quest reminds some of a rolling brick, Chrysler's minivan is classically conservative.
-The Town & Country instead features rounded lines and wide panels of glass.
-Some flash is granted thanks to chrome bodyside molding on all but the base model, as well as brightwork on the grille (black chrome on S versions).
-Power-operated sliding side doors allow easy access, and a power liftgate is a real arm-saver.
+While the Honda Odyssey stands out with its "lightning-bolt" window treatment and the Kia Sedona impresses with chrome and side sculpting, Chrysler's minivan is classically conservative.
+The Town & Country features rounded lines and wide panels of glass.
+Some flash is granted thanks to chrome body-side molding on all but the base model, as well as brightwork on the grille (black chrome on S versions).
+Power-operated sliding side doors allow easy access, and a power liftgate is a boon.

-With its new LX base model, the 2015 Chrysler Town & Country has a slightly lower entry cost that begins with a Manufacturer’s Suggested Retail Price (MSRP) under $31,000.
+The 2016 Chrysler Town & Country LX has a Manufacturer’s Suggested Retail Price (MSRP) under $31,000.
 On the other end, a loaded Limited Platinum model can pass the $43,000 mark.
 The Town & Country's entry price is still higher than rivals, and roughly $9,000 beyond that of its Dodge cousin, the Grand Caravan.
-In higher forms, though, the Chrysler's price is more in line with upscale versions from Honda, Toyota and Nissan, which can also pass the $40,000 figure.
+In higher forms, though, the Chrysler's price is more in line with upscale versions from Honda, Toyota and Kia, which can also pass the $40,000 figure.
 Lower-priced (and smaller) alternatives include the Ford Transit Connect and Mazda5, both of which start in the low $20,000 range.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying for their new Town & Country.
 The Chrysler minivan's resale value is expected to be average, lagging the Toyota Sienna and Honda Odyssey.

-The 2015 Town & Country family van spans six trim levels, including the new LX base model and top-line Platinum version.
+The 2016 Town & Country family van spans six trim levels: LX, Touring, S, Touring-L, Limited and Limited Platinum.
 Even if you spend the least on an LX, you'll get power-operated side and rear doors, leather-trimmed 1st- and 2nd-row seats, AM/FM/CD/hard-drive entertainment system with 6.5-inch touch screen, Bluetooth wireless communication, tri-zone air conditioning and rearview camera.
 In addition to an entertainment screen above the second row, all Town & Country minivans include an HDMI port that allows you to plug in devices like game systems and tablets.
 All models include a 5-year/100,000-mile powertrain warranty and roadside assistance of the same duration.

-Options and extra features for the 2015 Town & Country vary by trim, with some, such as navigation, standard on the top model and optional in lower trims.
-Other upgrades include power sunroof, Wi-Fi hot-spot Internet access, upgraded rear-seat entertainment system with 3rd-row screen and Blu-ray player, heated 1st- and 2nd-row seats and high-intensity-discharge (HID) headlights.
+Options and extra features for Chrysler’s 2016 Town & Country minivan vary by trim, with some, such as navigation, standard on the top model and optional in lower trims.
+Other upgrades include power sunroof, Wi-Fi hotspot Internet access, upgraded rear-seat entertainment system with 3rd-row screen and Blu-ray player, heated 1st- and 2nd-row seats and high-intensity-discharge (HID) headlights.
 Power-folding 3rd-row seats are also available in top-trim versions of Chrysler's minivan, as is a heated steering wheel.
 Safety upgrades include blind-spot monitoring system and the ParkSense rear park-assist system.

 Under the Hood

-All models of the 2015 Town & Country are front-wheel drive and use a 3.6-liter Pentastar V6 paired with a 6-speed automatic transmission.
+All Town & Country models for 2016 are front-wheel drive and use a 3.6-liter Pentastar V6 paired with a 6-speed automatic transmission.
 The Pentastar is easily Chrysler’s most enjoyable V6 to date and with 283 horsepower it leads the class.
 When equipped with the Trailer-tow Prep Package, Chrysler's minivan can pull up to 3,600 pounds.
 In addition to accepting regular unleaded gasoline, the Town & Country's engine is Flex Fuel-compatible, meaning it can run on a combination of gasoline and E85 ethanol.

 283 horsepower @ 6,400 rpm